dell/csm-docs/content/docs/supportmatrix/_index.md

 {{</table>}}

 > Notes:
-> * The required OS dependencies are only for the protocol needed (e.g. if NVMe isn't the storage access protocol then nvme-cli is not required)..
+> - Only install OS dependencies for the protocols you use (e.g., skip `nvme-cli` if NVMe isn't used).
-> * It is important to note that any operations performed outside of the CSM and Kubernetes ecosystem, such as modifying storage configurations directly using GUI or CLI tools provided by the storage array, may not be supported or automatically picked up by the CSM.
-As a result, metadata and state information within Kubernetes, including Persistent Volume (PV) metadata, may not reflect changes made outside of the driver.
-For consistent and accurate management of storage resources, it is recommended to perform all operations through the CSM and Kubernetes API.
-If external modifications are necessary, corresponding updates should be manually synchronized with the Kubernetes cluster to ensure accurate metadata and functionality.
+> - Always use the CSM and Kubernetes API for storage operations.
+> - Changes made outside these tools (like using storage array GUIs or CLIs) won't be automatically reflected in Kubernetes including Persistent Volume (PV) metadata, leading to inaccurate metadata and state information.
+> - If you must make external changes, manually update the Kubernetes cluster to keep everything in sync

 ## Supported Container Orchestrator Platforms